ZalarA/zalara.github.io/readme.md

 ### Master Thesis

+* Ana Poklukar: Existence of copulas with prescribed values using linear programming, MSc, ongoing
 * Noah Novšak: A software approach to the PPT2 conjecture, MSc, ongoing
 * Matic Šutar: The Christoffel-Darboux kernel and its use for data analysis, MSc, ongoing
 * Veljko Dudić: Hankel low-rank approximation for data analysis, MSc, ongoing